-Top New Jersey Criminal Defense Theft Lawyers
+New Jersey Theft Defense Lawyers

-If you are facing charges for theft, including shoplifting, burglary, robbery, or receiving stolen property, you need to begin building your defense as early as possible.
+If you are facing charges of theft, including shoplifting, burglary, robbery, or receiving stolen property, you need to begin building your defense as early as possible.
 If the police are questioning you, you should refrain from answering any questions until you have contacted a criminal defense lawyer.
 Our experienced lawyers may be able to intervene early in the process to have the charges against you dismissed, possibly by negotiating an out of court payment of restitution to the victim.

 “Theft” is a broad term that covers a variety of charges.
 In general, theft is considered the act of taking another person’s property without their consent.
 Regardless of the value of property stolen or the nature of the crime, a theft conviction carries harsh penalties in New Jersey.

+In addition to possible jail time and fines, a theft conviction will result in a criminal record that can damage your reputation and prevent you from being able to earn a living.
 Whatever your situation, the experienced criminal defense lawyers at Shebell & Shebell will listen to your side of the story and help you craft a solid defense.

-Common Theft Charges in Middlesex, Monmouth and Ocean Counties
+Common Theft Charges

 We have extensive experience defending against all types of theft charges, including:

-Carjacking, the taking of someone’s vehicle through violence or the threat of violence, is a type of robbery.
+Carjacking: Carjacking, the taking of someone’s vehicle through violence or the threat of violence, is a type of robbery.
 It is a first-degree offense and carries up to 30 years in prison.
 If you are convicted, you must serve a mandatory minimum sentence of at least five years in prison.

-“Auto theft” refers to a wide variety of auto-related offenses, including joyriding, unauthorized use of a vehicle, theft by unlawful taking of an automobile, maintaining a facility for sale of stolen automobiles or parts or running an auto theft ring.
+Auto theft: “Auto theft” refers to a wide variety of auto-related offenses, including joyriding, unauthorized use of a vehicle, theft by unlawful taking of an automobile, maintaining a facility for sale of stolen automobiles or parts or running an auto theft ring.

 Receiving stolen property: This is the acquisition of goods with the knowledge that they have been unlawfully obtained.
 Mistakenly believing that the property is not stolen may be a viable defense to this crime.

-The most common example of this crime is the unauthorized acquisition of cable T.V. or Internet service.
+Theft of services: The most common example of this crime is the unauthorized acquisition of cable T.V. or Internet service.